Mike11199/portfolio-website/README.md

 ## Summary

-- Completely custom portfolio site developed with React.js.
+- Completely custom portfolio site developed with TypeScript.
 - Hosted on an AWS EC2 instance (t2.micro/Linux) via a Nginx web server/reverse proxy.
-- Set up an application load balancer to enable HTTPS for the site.
+- Provisioned the instance with an EC2 Load Balancer to enable HTTPS, and configured domain routing via Route 53.

 ## Website Links